-has enabled people to take advantage of competitively priced medical procedures abroad.
-However, even when taking a medical trip to an exotic location, you should always keep in mind the need for a full recovery and aftercare process.
+has enabled people to take advantage of competitively priced medical procedures in other countries. you should always keep in mind about recovery and medical follow-ups when choosing to have a medical trip to exotic locations.

-As with any form of surgery or medical treatment, the recuperation and rest period after these procedures are imperative.
+As with any form of surgery or medical treatment, the recuperation and rest period after these procedures are are part of recovery.
 The length and manner of recuperation will depend on the medical procedure rendered.
-For instance:
+For instance, a patient undergoing major heart surgery will require a long period of rest while those who underwent minor dental procedures can return to work almost immediately.

-However, one thing is certain, aftercare is an intrinsic part of the whole treatment process.
-Whether the treatment is received at home or abroad, the patient should follow the aftercare instructions as advised by the surgeon or the doctor.
+Aftercare is an intrinsic part of the whole treatment process.
+Whether the treatment is received at home or abroad, the patient should follow the aftercare instructions as advised by the surgeon or the doctor to prevent further complications.

 Potential Risk Factors in Medical TripsThe 2008 Survey of Health Care Consumers,